USA-ROLEPLAY/Ark_Servers/.github/CONTRIBUTOR_GUIDES/USER_GUIDES.md

 </div>
 <h2 align="center">User Guides</h2>

 <sub> In order to contribute a guide, you should open a pull request that adds the guide to the `USER_GUIDES.md` file.
-These guides are helping hand in for contributors.</sub>
+These guides are helping hand for contributors.</sub>

 [Beacon importing configs](https://usebeacon.app/help/importing_existing_config)